Joanna Dark: In video games

 Joanna's first appearance is in the Nintendo 64 title Perfect Dark, released in 2000.
-In the game, Joanna is an operative for the fictional Carrington Institute, where she was given the code name "Perfect Dark" in honor of her flawless performance in training tests.
+In the game, Joanna is an operative for the fictional Carrington Institute, where she was given the nickname "Perfect Dark" in honor of her flawless performance in training.
 On her first mission, she is sent to extract a dataDyne defector.
 In the process, she uncovers a conspiracy between world's biggest corporation dataDyne and a group of Skedars, extraterrestrials who have established an interstellar war against another alien race known as the Maians.
 The conspirators plan to steal a megaweapon from a crashed spacecraft on the Earth's ocean floor and use it against the Maian homeworld.
 However, unbeknownst to dataDyne, the Skedar also intend to test fire the weapon on Earth, destroying it in the process.
 With the help of a Maian bodyguard, Joanna manages to locate the megaweapon and destroy it.
 Afterward, she helps the Maians launch a counterattack against the Skedar homeworld, eliminating their High Priest, thereby issuing a devastating blow to morale.

 Joanna returns in a Game Boy Color game, which is set one year prior to the Nintendo 64 title.
 Having completed her training successfully and earned the trust of Institute's leader Daniel Carrington, Joanna is sent to the South American jungle, where she must destroy an illegal cyborg manufacturing facility.
 In the process, she witnessed an aircraft being shot down and made a note of the co-ordinates.
 As a result, she is ordered to investigate the crash site, where she eventually discovers that the wreckage belonged to the Skedar.
 In retaliation, the Institute is stormed by a dataDyne strike team to destroy any clues of the conspiracy, but Joanna ultimately stops it.

 The 2005 prequel Perfect Dark Zero takes place three years before the events of the Nintendo 64 game, where Joanna is a bounty hunter working with her father Jack.
-On their first mission, they rescue a scientist named Zeigler from the hands a Triad crime lord based out of Hong Kong.
+On their first mission, they rescue a scientist named Zeigler from the hands of the Triad crime lord based out of Hong Kong.
 Zeigler discovered an ancient artifact in Africa which endows individuals with superhuman powers, hinted to have been built by the Maians.
-However, Zeigler is killed shortly after and Jack is captured by dataDyne, who too are interested in the artifact.
+However, Zeigler is killed shortly after and Jack is captured by dataDyne, who is also interested in the artifact.
 Joanna later manages to rescue him from the palace of Zhang Li, the secretive founder of dataDyne, but Jack is eventually killed by Zhang Li's daughter, Mai Hem.
 Joanna then finds her goals coinciding with those of the Carrington Institute.
 Taking advantage of their resources, Joanna avenges her father's death by killing Mai Hem and later Zhang Li, who used the artifact on himself.